(310) email@example.comUniversity Hall 4133 John M. Parrish CV

-John Michael Parrish teaches and studies political theory, focusing especially on the history of political thought and on the ethics of political leadership.
+John Michael Parrish teaches and studies political theory, focusing especially on the ethics of political leadership and on the history of political thought.
 A native of Oklahoma and a graduate of William Jewell College, he has studied at Oxford and Cambridge and earned his Ph.D. in political science from Harvard.
 Prior to coming to Loyola Marymount University, he was assistant professor of political science at Ohio State University.
-He has published a book, Paradoxes of Political Ethics: From Dirty Hands to the Invisible Hand (Cambridge University Press, 2007), and has a second book, The Decline of Mercy in Public Life, co-authored with Alex Tuckness, in production at Cambridge University Press (forthcoming 2014).
+He has published two books, Paradoxes of Political Ethics: From Dirty Hands to the Invisible Hand (Cambridge University Press, 2007), and The Decline of Mercy in Public Life, co-authored with Alex Tuckness (Cambridge University Press, 2014).
 He has published articles in such journals as The Historical Journal, History of Political Thought, International Theory, and the Oxford Review of Education, as well as several book chapters.
 He has co-edited two volumes of essays: Manipulating Democracy: Democratic Theory, Political Psychology, and Mass Media (Routledge, 2011) and Damned If You Do: Dilemmas of Action in Literature and Popular Culture (Lexington, 2010).